 History of the WHO Lyon Office

-The WHO Lyon Office was inaugurated on 8 February 2001 to support WHO regional offices in their commitment to help developing countries improve their public health epidemiology and laboratory diagnostic competencies.
-The Office grew out of the vision of the French Government, the Grand Lyon, the Fondation Mérieux and WHO and the partnership on which the office was founded was agreed to for a five year period.
+The WHO Lyon Office was inaugurated on 8 February 2001 to support WHO Regional Offices in their commitment to help developing countries improve their public health epidemiology and laboratory diagnostic competencies.
+The WHO Lyon Office grew out of the vision of the French Government, the Grand Lyon, the Fondation Mérieux and WHO.
 Lyon was chosen as the site of the WHO Office because of its scientific, institutional and industrial development strategy, centred on vaccinology, immuno-virology and biotechnology.

-Over the past five years, the scope of activities in the Office was broadened, and since November 2006, it is part of the IHR Coordination Programme at WHO headquarters.
-An additional role of the Office is now to assist countries to strengthen their core public health capacities for disease surveillance and response, which will in turn strengthen international public health security.
+The WHO Lyon Office is part of the Global Capacities Alert and Response Department, responsible for coordination of the International Health Regulations (IHR 2005), which is situated both in Lyon and Geneva.
+As such, the mission of the Office is to assist countries to strengthen their core public health capacities for disease surveillance and response, which will in turn strengthen international public health security.

 Following the International Agency for Research on Cancer, this is the second WHO office in Lyon.